dan-tee/blog/modernscientist-theme/README.rst

 Octopress Theme for Pelican
 ===========================

+This is a customized version of the Octopress-Pelican theme, found on modernscientist.com and modified for dan-t.de

 This is a theme for `Pelican`_ that looks like `Octopress`_ default theme.
 I wrote this theme for `my personal blog`_.